 In the PCC Plan, primary care providers are called primary care clinicians (PCCs).
 The MassHealth network of PCCs, specialists, and hospitals delivers services.
 The Massachusetts Behavioral Health Partnership (MBHP) provides behavioral health services.

-MassHealth contact matrix – 2018 managed care health plans
+MassHealth contact matrix – Managed care health plans

-Additional Resources for MassHealth contact matrix – 2018 managed care health plans
+Additional Resources for MassHealth contact matrix – Managed care health plans

 Additional provider information